vortexntnu/vortex-vkf/vortex-filtering/include/vortex_filtering/filters/README.md

 [UKF explained](https://towardsdatascience.com/the-unscented-kalman-filter-anything-ekf-can-do-i-can-do-it-better-ce7c773cf88d)

 The UKF can take any model derived from `vortex::models::DynamicModel` and `vortex::models::SensorModel`.
+All methods are static, so there is no need to create an instance of this class.

 ### Usage
 ```cpp